 Miles of trail running and mt. bike trails just off campus.
 Geocaching.
 Groomed Nordic skiing trails.
 Night skiing at Titcomb Mt. on the other side of town.
 The swim-able, paddle-able, fly-fishing-able Sandy River running right beside our athletics fields.
 Flint Woods and Bonny Woods trails a short walk up the street from campus.
 This is the perfect place to be.

 You can even sign out all kinds of outdoor gear through our Mainely Outdoors program, located right next door to the UMF Fitness and Rec Center.

 And thanks to a generous donation from Sunday River and Sugarloaf, full-time UMF students get a FREE season pass to Farmington’s Titcomb Mountain and FREE learn-to-ski-and-ride lessons at Titcomb.
 Yes, FREE.

 Our student-run Farmington Outing Club (FOC) is a great place to meet like-minded outdoors junkies or take them up on their offer to introduce you to the great outdoors and get you hooked like they are.
 They’re serious about sharing their passion with newcomers and are seriously a fun group.

 Mainely Outdoors — Active Outdoor Adventure!

 To take full advantage of our perfect location, we also offer a backpack full of epic outdoor adventures through our Mainely Outdoors program.

-Run through the UMF Fitness & Rec Center, Mainely Outdoors offers students, staff and community members a wide range of exciting outdoor opportunities: trips and excursions, equipment and gear sign-out/rentals, clinics and lessons, certification and training opportunities, and much more.
+Housed in its own building beside the UMF Fitness & Recreation Center (and run through the Fitness & Rec Center) Mainely Outdoors offers students, staff and community members a wide range of exciting outdoor opportunities: trips and excursions, equipment and gear sign-out/rentals, clinics and lessons, certification and training opportunities, and much more.

 Whether you’re a seasoned adventurer or a looking for a new challenge, we’ll get you out there.